mloleary-0/bac-hybrid-assembly-pipeline/README.md

 conda activate asm-polypolish-env
 ```

-Finally, move your sequencing reads (.fastq.gz) to a folder in this directory called 'input_reads', and launch the pipeline with N cores:
+Finally, create two folders in this directory called 'long_reads' and 'short_reads'.
+Move your nanopore sequencing reads (.fastq.gz format) into 'long_reads' and paired-end illumina reads into 'short_reads'.
+Then, launch the pipeline with N cores:

 ```
 snakemake -j N